Mourne Mountain Adventures, Mourne Mountains, Co. Down

 Overview

 Silent Valley Reservoir is the crown jewel of the Mourne Mountains, a vast sheet of water framed by granite peaks, heather‑covered slopes and the iconic dry‑stone Mourne Wall.
-Managed by Northern Ireland Water, the reservoir not only provides the majority of the drinking water for the County Down and Belfast, it also serves as a thriving outdoor recreation hub.
+Managed by Northern Ireland Water, the reservoir not only provides the majority of the drinking water for County Down and Belfast, it also serves as a thriving outdoor recreation hub.
 The site is centred on a pair of early‑20th‑century colonial‑style bungalows that house a visitor centre, café and conference facilities, all offering panoramic views over the parkland and the surrounding peaks.

 History